 Once you know your total financial net worth, you need to determine how much achieving your dream will cost.
 There is an excellent chance that your dream is standing on a mountaintop in Montana, and your net worth is on a deserted island in the South Pacific.
 But don’t worry.
 All you need to know at this point is the distance between your dreams and your finances.
 It isn’t time to buy a plane ticket yet.

-The First Suitcase
+Packing the First Suitcase

 Now it’s time to start packing.
 For a normal journey, we consider the weather at our destination, and pack clothes that suit the climate.
 While shifting to a simple life, our ‘packing’ takes on a different aspect.

 This is where our goals meet our finances.
 It is called a Dream Budget.
-If our Montana mountain represents $1,000, but that South Pacific island costs $30,000 to live there, we have a lot of miles…um, money…to go to get there.
+If our Montana mountain represents $1,000, but that South Pacific Island costs $30,000 to live there, we have a lot of miles…um, money…to go to get there.
 In order to make the trip, we need to start adjusting our spending habits.

 Know Where Your Money is Going